How to provide emotional and practical support

 - Practical help: meals, housework, childcare, driving to appointments

-- Being present - just sitting together
+- Being present - just sitting together, talking and offering a distraction from concern or pain

 - Asking “What do you need right now?”